Generative Modeling of Neural Dynamics via Latent Stochastic Differential Equations: Abstract

 \section{Abstract}

-We propose a probabilistic framework for developing computational models of biological neural systems.
-In this framework, physiological recordings are viewed as discrete-time partial observations of an underlying continuous-time stochastic dynamical system which implements computations through its state evolution.
-To model this dynamical system, we employ a system of coupled stochastic differential equations with differentiable drift and diffusion functions and use variational inference to infer its states and parameters.
-This formulation enables seamless integration of existing mathematical models in the literature, neural networks, or a hybrid of both to learn and compare different models.
-We demonstrate this in our framework by developing a generative model that combines coupled oscillators with neural networks to capture latent population dynamics from single-cell recordings.
-Evaluation across three neuroscience datasets spanning different species, brain regions, and behavioral tasks show that these hybrid models achieve competitive performance in predicting stimulus-evoked neural and behavioral responses compared to sophisticated black-box approaches while requiring an order of magnitude fewer parameters, providing uncertainty estimates, and offering a natural language for interpretation.
+Understanding how neural circuits implement computation remains a central challenge in neuroscience, requiring models that can unite mechanistic interpretability with the complexity of real neural data.
+Current approaches face a fundamental trade-off: mechanistic biophysical and phenomenological models are difficult to fit to single-trial data, while flexible machine learning models lack interpretability and theoretical grounding.
+We propose a probabilistic framework that addresses this challenge by combining domain-specific mathematical models with neural networks through stochastic differential equations (SDEs).
+In this framework, physiological recordings are viewed as discrete-time partial observations of an underlying continuous-time stochastic dynamical system that implements computations through its state evolution.
+We employ coupled SDEs with differentiable drift and diffusion functions and use variational inference to infer system states and parameters.
+This formulation enables seamless integration of existing mathematical models from the literature, neural networks, or hybrid combinations to learn and compare different modeling approaches.
+We demonstrate this framework by developing a generative model that combines coupled oscillators with neural networks to capture latent population dynamics from single-cell recordings.
+Evaluation across three neuroscience datasets spanning different species, brain regions, and behavioral tasks shows that these hybrid models achieve competitive performance in predicting stimulus-evoked neural and behavioral responses compared to sophisticated black-box approaches, while requiring an order of magnitude fewer parameters, providing principled uncertainty estimates, and offering interpretable mathematical descriptions of neural dynamics.\footnote{The code is publicly available at \url{https://github.com/elgazzarr/LdX}}